actpohabtNS/oop_labs/lab02/README.txt

 • Move movie from TO WATCH to WATCHED with one click
 • All the data is saved to a file
 • Export one film or all list into a text / file
+• Import films from a text / textfile with predifined or set markdown (if smth is not clear - it is left infulled)